Meet All 12 of Queen Elizabeth’s Great-Grandchildren—from Oldest to Youngest

-Now that we feel like we have a hold on Her Majesty’s grandchildren (read here if you need a refresher), we’re finally ready to take on the task of learning all of Queen Elizabeth’s great-grandchildren. grandchildren—especially since Meghan Markle and Prince Harry’s second child was just added to the list.
+Now that we feel like we have a hold on Her Majesty’s grandchildren (read here if you need a refresher), we’re finally ready to take on the task of learning about all of Queen Elizabeth’s great-grandchildren—especially since Princess Beatrice and Edoardo Mapelli Mozzi’s first child was just added to the list.

-In fact, the 95-year-old monarch has eleven great-grandkids in total, ranging from newborn to age ten.
+In fact, the 95-year-old monarch has 12 great-grandkids in total, ranging from newborn to age ten.
 Read on for a complete list, from oldest to youngest.

 1. Savannah Phillips (10)

 The oldest of Liz’s great-grandchildren is Savannah.
 This 10-year-old is the daughter of the Queen's oldest grandchild, Peter Phillips, and his wife, Autumn.
 Although she is 19th in line for the throne, she doesn't have a royal title because her father doesn't have one.
 She’s also been known to goof around with her royal cousins.